Jpeacock1o3/Task-Manager/README.md

 # Task Manager

+(This project is in the basic stages and is a work in progress)

 A full-stack task management application built with React (frontend) and FastAPI (backend), enabling users to create, view, update, and delete tasks efficiently.

 ## Features